 - Expand access for family participation in informational meetings and learning sessions through PTA meetings, PTA Events, and parent resource workshops.

 School staff, parents/caregivers, and students must work together to ensure student success.

 Provide a high-quality curriculum and instruction that enables students to meet challenging academic standards through the following actions:

-Teach all students according to the state’s challenging standards, using approved curriculum resources.
+- Teach all students according to the state’s challenging standards, using an approved curriculum

 Provide a supportive and effective learning environment for students through the following actions: